Health Access Taylor-Massey

 (Please use the main entrance in the square.)

 We offer a wide range of walk-in, by-appointment and by-referral health, community and social services.
 Different services are offered during different days and hours.
+Services and hours are subject to change.

 Please see the calendar below for the most up-to-date hours.
 Click on the service to learn more.